ssuryanarayanan/Qi-Docs/docs/Data.md

 *Parameters*

-- `streamId` -- identifier of the stream to search
+- `streamId` -- stream identifier for the request
-- `startIndex` -- string representation of the index starting value
+- `startIndex` -- string representation of the starting index value
-- `endIndex` -- string representation of the index ending value
+- `endIndex` -- string representation of the ending index value
 - `count` -- number of intervals

-The call accepts a start and end value and the count of intervals.
-Intervals are created by dividing the time range into equal parts.
-The start and end index values will use an ‘ExactOrCalculated’ search so every intervals will typically have 2 (or more) values with which to work.
+The call accepts start and end indexes and a reqeusted interval count.
+Intervals are created by dividing the index range into equal parts.
+The start and end index values will use an ‘ExactOrCalculated’ search mode, so each interval will typically have two or more values with which to work.

-A QiInterval is made up of a start and end event and a List of Summaries.
+A QiInterval is made up of a start, an end event, and a Summaries dictionary.
 IDictionary<string, IDictionary<QiSummaryType, object>> Summaries
 T End
 T Start

-A Summaries object corresponds to the fields within the the type for which calculations were made.
-For example, if a Type was created with a DateTime TimeId property as an index, and two double values and a string value, then a GetIntervals call would include 2 Summaries (one for each of the double elements).
+Each entry in Summaries corresponds to a field within the the type for which summary calculations were performed.
+The name of the type field serves as the key while the value holds a dictionary of calculation results for that field.
+For example, if a type was created with a DateTime (the index), two double values, and a string value, the GetIntervals Summaries result would include two entries - one for each of the doubles.

-Summaries are made up of the following list of calculations:

-Facets show the following 13 calculations for the field for the Interval.
+Summary calculations include the following:

-1. Minimum		(also shows Index where the first instance if this occurred)
+1. Minimum	+ index of the first occurence of the minimum value
-2. Maximum		(also shows Index where this first instance if this occurred)
+2. Maximum	+ index of the first occurence of the maximum value
 3. Range
 4. Total
 5. Mean